4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 .. image:: images/algorithm_settings.png
    :alt: Algorithm settings

-1. Drop down list on which user can select segmentation method.
+1. Dropdown list on which the User can select the segmentation method.
 2. Parameters settings.
-3. Additional information produced by algorithm (e.g. information on used threshold, components sizes etc.).
+3. Additional information is produced by the algorithm (e.g. information on the used threshold, components sizes, etc.).

 Mask manager
 ~~~~~~~~~~~~
-This widget/dialog allows to set parameters of transferring
+This widget/dialog allows setting parameters of transferring
 of current segmentation into a new mask.

 .. image:: images/mask_manager.png
    :alt: Mask Manager

-1. Select to use dilation (2d or 3d) with set
-   radius in pixels.
-If dilation is in 3d then radius in z plane is calculated
-   base on image spacing.
-Negative values of radius will reduce mask size.
+1. Select to use dilation (2d or 3d) with a set radius in pixels.
+If dilation is in 3d then the radius in the z plane is calculated base on image spacing.
+Negative values of the radius will reduce mask size.
 2. Select to fill up holes in a current segmentation.
-Holes are parts of background, which
-   are not connected (in 2d or 3d - depends on selection) to a border of image.
+Holes are parts of the background, which are not connected (in 2d or 3d - depends on selection) to a border of the image.
-   If Maximum size is set to -1 then all holes will be closed.
+   If the maximum size is set to -1 then all holes will be closed.
 3. **Save components** allows to create a new mask made of multiple components present in current segmentation.
    **Clip to previous mask** option is useful when using positive radius in Dilate mask
-   and want to fit it in previously defined mask.
+   and want to fit it in a previously defined mask.
-4. Creates mask based on negative of current selection (disables **Save comnponents** option).
+4. Creates a mask based on the negative of the current selection (disables **Save components** option).
-5. Shows calculated dilation radius in x, y, z for current image.
+5. Shows calculated dilation radius in x, y, z for the current image.
 6. Undo of last masking operation.
-7. Creates new mask or draws back to previously undone one.
+7. Creates a new mask or draws back to the previously undone one.
 8. Clean redo history.
 (CHECK)
-9. Take mask creation parameters from next mask and set in interface.
+9. Take mask creation parameters from the next mask and set in the interface.
 (CHECK)

 Multiple files panel
 ~~~~~~~~~~~~~~~~~~~~~
-This widget enables to work on multiple files without need to reload them from disc.
+This widget enables us to work on multiple files without the need to reload them from the disc.

-Each file is presented in the list as a raw image and multiple states created by user.
+Each file is presented in the list as a raw image and multiple states created by the user.
 Each state represents segmentation done with different parameters.

 .. image:: images/multiple_files_widget.png